If you experience difficulty paying your bill, contact our Council Tax department immediately - don't wait until we send you a reminder.

 If you've recently received a court summons for council tax arrears:

-- you don't need to attend court, unless you wish to dispute your case
+- you don't have to attend court unless you want to dispute your case

 - you can propose a payment arrangement by contacting the Council Tax Team

-- a liability order will be requested at court, unless you settle the full balance including the summons costs
+- a liability order will be requested at court, unless you pay the full balance including the summons costs

 After a liability order has been granted we'll consider your payment proposal.
-If we don't reach an agreement we can take payments directly from your earnings, income support or pension credit, or instruct bailiffs to seize your goods and sell them at auction (bailiff action will involve further costs for which you'll be liable).
+If we don't reach an agreement we can:

 Council Tax Recovery Team